Frequently Asked Questions

-Q: Can students use the Central Reservation system to reserve rooms at FIU?
+Q: Can students use the Central Reservations system to reserve space at FIU?

-Q: How long will it take to receive a confirmation of my reservation request?
+Q: How long will it take to receive a confirmation for my online reservation request?

-Q: Do I have to provide an activity number or research project ID (billing information) even if there is no charge to use the venue?
+Q: Do I have to provide a SpeedType (activity number or research project ID for billing purposes) even if there is no charge to use the venue?

 Q: Why does the reservation request process include so many detailed questions?
 Do I have to answer them?

-A: Yes, specific answers to our risk review questions are critical.
+A: Yes.
+Specific answers to our risk review questions are critical.
 While simple meetings generally come with little risk, most events come with some risk.
-Typical risk factors?
-Crowd size and crowd movement, alcohol, mishandling of food, temporary structures such as tents or extra lighting, any type of fire/pyrotechnics and so on.
-But there are also reputation risks where events attract a lot of public attention or are about controversial topics.
-And certainly there are plenty of risks when we host youth groups/minors to our campuses.
-The Central Reservation reservation request process is designed to help you think through what risks your event entails.
+Typical risk factors include, crowd size and crowd movement, alcohol, mishandling of food, temporary structures such as tents or extra lighting, any type of fire/pyrotechnics, etc. There are also reputation risks where events attract a lot of public attention or are about controversial topics.
+In addition, there are plenty of risks when we host youth groups/minors on our campuses.
+The Central Reservations request process is designed to help you think through what risks your event entails.
 You should be diligent in submitting complete information.
-This information will be reviewed by risk reviewers (FIU Police, Environmental Health & Safety, General Counsel and others) and they will advise you on how to best manage potential risks for a safe and secure event!
+The information is reviewed by university risk reviewers such as FIU Police, Environmental Health & Safety, General Counsel and others; and they will advise you on how to best manage potential risks for a safe and secure event.

-Q: I’m an alumna and I would like to rent a venue for a corporate (non-FIU) event.
+Q: I am an FIU student/faculty/staff/alumna and want to rent a venue for a personal or for a corporate (non-FIU) event.
 Can I do that?

 A: Yes.
-Please go to the above tab “Request a Space” and click on the box for “External Users” to complete a reservation request form.
+Please visit the “Request a Space” tab and click on the box for “External Users” to complete a reservation guest request form.

 Q: Our department is collaborating with an external entity on an event.
 Is that an FIU event, or an external event?

-A: An FIU event is one that has a strong tie to FIU’s mission of high-quality teaching, state-of-the-art research and creative activity, and collaborative engagement with our local and global communities which clearly benefits FIU; and is billed to the department’s SpeedType.
-Events without a strong tie to our mission are external events and will be billed at the market rate.
+A: An FIU event is one that has a strong tie to FIU’s mission of high-quality teaching, state-of-the-art research and creative activity, and collaborative engagement with our local and global communities, which clearly benefits FIU; and it is billed to the department’s SpeedType.
+Events without a strong tie to our mission are considered external events and will be billed at the market rate.

-Q: I’m not sure about the room set up, can you help?
+Q: I am not sure about the venue layout for my event, can you help?

-A: The below set up types are the most commonly used configurations for events.
-Remember that the set up time impacts the maximum room capacity for your event.
+A: The set up types below are the most commonly used configurations for events.
+Remember that adding furniture/equipment impacts the maximum room capacity for your event.